What do the risk estimates mean for leaders

 of how the risks of an outbreak (defined explicitly in the manuscript as one

-or more paralytic polio cases) in low-income countries vary for different
+or more paralytic polio cases) in upper middle-income countries vary for different

 policy options over time.

 - The chart shows the outbreak rate per year for a population of 100 million